rawrat/priveos-automation/README.md

 Edit the ```inventory``` file and replace ```my.server.name``` with your host name.
 There needs to be a valid DNS record for this host name pointing to the public IP address of the server before we start.

 Next, open ```group_vars/priveos.yml``` and fill in your personal values for all the variables.
+For the watchdogPrivateKey, please follow the [instructions here](https://github.com/rawrat/privEOS#add-watchdog-permission).

 The user you would like to use to login into the server can be given in the `ansible_user` variable.
 If you are using a non-privileged user to login, make sure this user can do sudo without a password.

 If the SSH identity you would like to use is not configured in your ssh config, you can use the variable ```ansible_ssh_private_key_file``` to specify the location of your ssh key.
 If you are using a non-standard SSH port, you can set it in the variable ```ansible_port```.